renercrows/Concert-Page/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- credit to Cindy Shin the author of the original design

 ## 📝 License